cedrichelewaut/personalwebsite/README.md

 Welcome to the repository for my personal website.
 Feel free to explore and use what you like (under conditions of the stated MIT licence).

 If you need help including something on your own website, feel free to reach out!
+However, this is a personal project, I will not offer any guarantee for support.

 ## Website Credits